2023 Impact Report

 Federal labs and research centers are set apart from other institutions by bringing to bear large-scale, mission-based projects and facilities on some of humanity’s most pressing and difficult scientific questions.
 They represent billions of dollars of federal research investment, providing a wealth of knowledge and expertise that California can draw on.
 These labs take us deep inside the genetic code, support the foundations of our energy and national security, and even launch us toward the stars.

 Today, California is at a crossroads.
-Complex and intersecting disasters, including wildfires, climate change, and the ongoing COVID-19 pandemic, are radically disrupting the ways in which Californians live and work, and threatening catastrophic loss of life and economic impacts.
+As the State continues to rebuild in the wake of the COVID-19 pandemic, complex and intersecting disasters—including wildfires, climate change, floods and drought—are radically disrupting the ways in which Californians live and work, and threatening catastrophic loss of life and economic impacts.
 California’s federal labs and research centers are leveraging their world class expertise and technologies—as well as passionate researchers, students, and support staff—to invest in our resilience to disasters.

 The unique nature of our federal labs and research centers puts them in an ideal position to pursue research and development in service of the public good.
-Whether it is an electricity grid infrastructure that is more resistant to disruptions from extreme weather events, satellite monitoring of developing wildfires to aid our first responders, or new technologies for purifying drinking water in the wake of an earthquake, the breakthroughs developed in these labs continue to benefit millions of Californians every year.
+Whether it is developing tools to make our energy grid more resistant to external threats, using satellites to monitor emerging disasters to aid first responders, or deploying new technologies to decarbonize the transportation sector, the breakthroughs developed in these labs continue to benefit millions of Californians every year.

 As California continues to move forward and confront big challenges, these labs and centers are ready to help.
 Here, we invite you to learn about just a few of the many ways that our federal labs and research centers are helping to make California—and the whole nation—more resilient.